timscott/flipit/README.markdown

 	    }
 	}

-### Missing Settings
+## Missing Settings

-Settings have a `Missing` property.
-The aforementioned base classes all use these settings to flip features, and they all treat a feature as `ON` if a setting is missing.
-The logic of this default behavior is simple.
-Features tend to move from `OFF` to `ON`.
+All of the built-in Feature classes use feature settings to flip features.
+They all treat a feature as `ON` if a setting is missing (by looking at the Missing property).
+The logic is simple: features tend to move from `OFF` to permanently `ON`.
 We don't want a bunch of old settings hanging around.
-So when we're done, we can just remove the setting.
+So when we're done flipping a feature, we can just remove the setting.